SPANK SPIKE 30 – GRIP REVIEW

 SPANK Industries started as the brainchild of South African designer/manufacturer Gavin Michael Vos, and German distributor Sven Mack.
 Their goal was to create the perfect symbiosis of weight optimization, enhanced performance, and cutting edge style … and to do it at affordable prices!

-Today SPANK is one of very few brands of its size in the world, with in-house design, development, testing, and production of their complete line of unique and exclusive components.
+Today SPANK is one of the very few brands of its size in the world, with in-house design, development, testing, and production of their complete line of unique and exclusive components.
 Much admired and adored by riders all over the world for their bars and rims, the SPANK Industries product line is continually growing.

 SPANK claim that the SPIKE 30 and 33 grips have been designed from the ground up to reduce impulse shock and absorb trail vibration.
 SPANK have continued their shock absorption designs with the SPIKE grips.
 Interlocking columns support low profile fins to create a tread pattern which offers the benefits of both a finned grip and a low profile.